History of the Uyghur people: Mongol period 1210–1760

-The Uighur Idiqut, Barchukh, voluntarily submitted to Genghis Khan (r.1206–1227) and was given his daughter, Altani (ᠠᠯᠲᠠᠨ) in 1209.
+The Uighur Idiqut, Barchukh, voluntarily submitted to Genghis Khan (r.
+1206–1227) and was given his daughter, Altani (ᠠᠯᠲᠠᠨ) in 1209.
 From the 1260s onwards, they were directly controlled by the Yuan dynasty of the Great Khagan Kublai (r.1260–1294).
 Starting from the 1270s, the Mongol princes Qaidu and Duwa from Central Asia repeatedly launched raids into Uighurstan to take control from the Yuan.
 Most of the Uighurs, including the ruling dynasty, fled to Gansu, which was then under the Yuan dynasty.
 The Uighur troops served the Mongol war machine in Central Asia, China, and the Middle East.
 Because they were one of the many highly developed nations under the Mongols, the Uighurs held high positions at the Mongol court.
 Tata-tunga was the first scribe of Genghis Khan and mastermind behind the Uighur-Mongolian script that the Mongols used.
 The founder of the Eretna (1335–1381) in Anatolia was a Uighur commander of the Ilkhanate.

 The Chagatai Khanate was a Mongol ruling khanate controlled by Chagatai Khan, second son of Genghis Khan.
 Chagatai's ulus, or hereditary territory, consisted of the part of the Mongol Empire that extended from the Ili River (today in eastern Kazakhstan) and Kashgaria (in the western Tarim Basin) to Transoxiana (modern Uzbekistan and Turkmenistan).
-The exact date that the control of Turfan and other areas of Uighurstan was transferred to another Mongol dynasty, Chagatai Khanate, is unclear.
+The exact date that the control of Turfan and other areas of Uighurstan was transferred to the Chagatai Khanate, is unclear.
 Many scholars claim Chagatai Khan (d.1241) inherited Uighurstan from his father, Genghis Khan, as appanage, in the early 13th century.
 By the 1330s, the Chagatayids exercised full authority over the Uighur Kingdom in Turfan.

 After the death of the Chagatayid ruler Qazan Khan in 1346, the Chagatai Khanate was divided into western (Transoxiana) and eastern (Moghulistan/Uyghuristan) halves, which was later known as "Kashgar and Uyghurstan", according to Balkh historian Makhmud ibn Vali (Sea of Mysteries, 1640).
 By 1348, the Mogul (Mongol in Persian) khan, Tughlug Timur, had converted, along with his 160,000 subjects.
 A small Mongol dynasty, Qara Del, was founded in Hami, where the Uighurs also lived in 1389.